Housing - Renato Cymbalista (FICA) and George Kafka - Crowdfunding Downtown

 GK To step back and briefly look at the wider context, what form does gentrification take in São Paulo?

 FICA There has been a lot of talk about gentrification in São Paulo since the 1990s.
-Around 2002, a very famous text from Neil Smith called “Gentrification Generalized” 1 was translated into Portuguese.
+Around 2002, a very famous text by Neil Smith, called “Gentrification Generalized” 1 was translated into Portuguese.
 He understood that gentrification was happening all over the world.
-Downtown areas in Brazil were quickly losing people after years of inflation and an aging of the housing stock.
-When the 2000 census in São Paulo was published, it was shocking to see that the downtown area was losing population, while the periphery was rapidly growing.
+Downtown areas in Brazil were quickly losing people after years of inflation and the aging of the housing stock.
+When the 2000 census in São Paulo was published, it was shocking to see that the downtown area was losing population while the periphery was rapidly growing.

-GK When you talk about the periphery, do you refer to exclusive gated enclaves, or lower-income neighborhoods?
+GK When you talk about the periphery, are you referring to exclusive gated enclaves or to lower-income neighborhoods?

 GK São Paulo’s downtown area is also occupied by tens of thousands of homeless people.
 Is this the population the FICA model aims to address?